Dandelion Midwifery

 Carrie Ellert

-Carrie grew up on a farm in southern Alberta near the Montana border, on the traditional territory of the Blackfoot Nations, Kainai (Kigh-a-nigh) and the Piikani (Pee-can-ee).
+Carrie Ellert grew up on a farm in southern Alberta near the Montana border, on the traditional territory of the Blackfoot Nations, Kainai (Kigh-a-nigh) and the Piikani (Pee-can-ee), as a European settler of German heritage.

-In 2018 Carrie completed the Midwifery program at the University of British Columbia and is now a clinical preceptor at UBC, mentoring the next generation of midwives.
-As a guest lecturer at the University of Victoria and Camosun College, she is actively involved in teaching Nurses and Nurse Practitioners.
+In 2018 Carrie completed the Midwifery program at the University of British Columbia.
+She is a clinical preceptor at UBC, mentoring the next generation of midwives.
+As a guest lecturer at the University of Victoria, she is actively involved in teaching Nurse Practitioners.
 She was the former chair of the Midwives Association of BC, Gender and Sexuality Inclusivity committee, supporting 2SLGBTQIA+ families and midwives.

-Carrie is perpetually inspired by growing community.
-To maintain inner balance she can be found outdoors enjoying the land, paddling on the sea and relaxing under the sky with her family.
+Carrie is now the Division Head and Medical Lead of Midwifery for south Vancouver Island.
+She is perpetually inspired by supporting and growing community.
+To maintain inner balance Carrie can be found outdoors enjoying the land, paddling on the sea, or relaxing under the sky and in the sunshine, with her family.

 Picture